PLEASE NOTE THAT LIGHTBOX IS NOW CLOSED FOR APPLICATIONS

 This year we have refocused and adapted the programme to deliver it online, and foster ideas and projects that adapt to, and make the most of, the circumstances of the pandemic.
 We have designed this course to give you the tools and confidence needed to build a sustainable career in the photography sector.
 This edition concentrates more on human issues that can be addressed by creative practice - ethics, care and our fragile ecosystem.

 Lightbox Online is a six-month programme of talks, workshops and group critiques fostering a community of practice that will allow you to grow.
+It runs from January to June 2021.
 There will be a focus on the skills required to sustain a career, from developing and managing standout projects, via marketing, fundraising and evaluation to collaborative working and ethical practice.

 The core skills for photographers are still important, but the ways we work have changed significantly and we need to ride that wave - we can't afford to wait for a return to "normality".
 Building a sustainable and long lasting career in the arts or photography industry now more than ever requires adaptability, critical thinking and an open approach to collaboration that are at the centre of the Lightbox programme.